Quansight-Labs/quansight-labs-site/posts/2021/08/github-actions-benchmarks.md

 looks like it would just be a very expensive random number generator.

 Well, it turns out that there _is_ a sensible way to do it: **relative benchmarking**.
-And we know it works because we have been collecting stability data points for a month.
+And we know it works because we have been collecting stability data points for several weeks.

 <!-- TEASER_END -->